 *Note: Foreigners are not allowed to purchase an insurance policy in Nepal.
 So make sure to purchase good travel insurance in your country, and it is your responsibility to check whether your insurance policy is adequate or not.

-Tsum Valley Trek accommodations are Lodge and Teahouse.
+These trek accommodations are Lodge and Teahouse.
 Around Kathmandu, we can find a good facility with comfortable accommodation at the Hotel.
-Tsum Valley Trek, all accommodations are on the twin-shared basis.
-During the trek, Himalayan frozen Adventure will manage room with attached washrooms.
+Tsum Valley Trek, all accommodations are on a twin-shared basis.
+During the trek, Himalayan frozen Adventure will manage rooms with attached washrooms.
 In the teahouse, we have to share the toilet.
-Single room is available in Kathmandu and the lower elevation trekking region but might be impossible to higher elevations.
+A single room is available in Kathmandu and the lower elevation trekking region but might be impossible in higher elevations.

-At the Kathmandu have included only breakfast.
-During the Tsum Valley Trek, all meals will be provided.
-In the Manaslu region, we can enjoy Nepalese food with international cuisine like Tibetan, Continental, Indian, Tibetan, Italian, etc. Through the trek, we have breakfast/lunch at the teahouse and Dinner will be at the lodge.
-You can choices different kinds of breakfast, lunch, and dinner by the menu.
+Kathmandu has included only breakfast.
+During the trek, all meals will be provided.
+In the Manaslu region, we can enjoy Nepalese food with international cuisine like Tibetan, Continental, Indian, Tibetan, Italian, etc. Throughout the trek, we have breakfast/lunch at the teahouse and Dinner will be at the lodge.
+You can choices different kinds of breakfast, lunch, and dinner on the menu.